NostrGameEngine/docs/docs/nip-drafts/nip-ADS.md

 The following default messages are recommended for use when bailing out of an offer:

-advertiser → offerer:

 * `out_of_budget`: No remaining budget for ads.
-* `payment_method_not_supported`: Unsupported invoice or payment method.
-* `invoice_expired_or_invalid`: Invoice does not match the bid or has expired.
-* `expired`: The bid or ad has expired and can no longer be accepted.
+* `expired`: The bid or hold time has expired and the negotiation is no longer valid or not accepted.
-* `no_route`: The advertiser cannot find a payment route to the offerer's node.
+* `failed_payment`: The advertiser can't pay the invoice
 * `action_incomplete`: The advertiser did not detect successful completion of the user action on their end.

-offerer → advertiser:

-* `cancelled`: The offerer has cancelled the offer
+* `cancelled`: The offer was cancelled.
-* `adspace_unavailable`: The ad space is no longer available for the requested ad.
-* `ad_not_displayed`: The ad was not displayed to the user.
+* `unknown` : unknown reason for bailing out.

 Implementers can define additional custom reason strings as needed.